-5.36.
+5.39.
 The data search identified 13 records of amphibians within a 2km radius of the Application Site, pertaining to smooth newt Lissotriton vulgaris (6 records) and great crested newt Triturus cristatus (7 records).
 The most recent record of great crested newt was recorded c.200m south of the Application Site through an eDNA sample in 2021.
 The closest record related to a great crested newt found during a torchlight survey in 2004, c.150m east of the Application Site, in a private pond.

-5.37.
+5.40.
 No EPS licences for great crested newt have been granted within 2km of the Application Site.
 Naturespace have produced an Impact Map which details Impact Risk Zones for Great Crested Newts; the risk zones are categorised by colour; black, red, amber, green and white zones, each colour relates to the likely importance in the area in terms of great crested newt population.
 According to NatureSpace Partnership, the Application Site is in a red impact zone for great crested newts.
 Red zones are areas that contain key populations of great crested newts, which are important on a regional, national or international scale.

-5.38.
+5.41.
 The Application Site holds primarily negligible suitability for amphibians due to the majority of hard-standing surface.
 The woodland within the northwest corner provides sub-optimal habitat for amphibians during their terrestrial phase, due to a lack of suitable vegetation and cover within the understorey.

-5.39.
-The Application Site features a man-made pond, however this pond had very low water levels at the time of surveying and was considered defunct.
+5.42.
+The Application Site features a man-made pond, however this pond had very low water levels, approximately no more than 5" deep at the centre and was considered defunct.
 The pond was surrounded by regularly managed modified grassland, and further on, hard-standing surface to the north, east and south.
 The pond lacked appropriate vegetation favoured for great crested newt egg-laying and was instead dominated by reeds and mosses.
+The water level was considered unsuitable for amphibian egg-laying, particularly for common toads, who typically prefer deep water bodies for egg-laying, and it is likely that in warmer months the pond is susceptible to drying out.
 The on-site pond therefore holds low suitability for amphibians.